 What Ethical Humanism Looks Like Today

 The New York Society still exists today, it’s what we modern day Ethical Humanists call the OG Ethical Society (sometimes).
-Here’s a photo of what it looks like today.

 There are 23 official Ethical Societies across 11 US states, and even more fellowships and smaller congregations.
 These communities gather weekly for Sunday platforms and speakers from all walks of life speak around ethics, philosophy, or social justice.